11 Reasons Your Pothos Not Growing (Have Solution)

 Solutions:

 If you’re having difficulties maintaining the temperature in your home, a space heater will help create a warm zone for your Devil’s Ivy.
 You can also relocate it near a radiator.
+During the summer, your Pothos can live outside.
+But when the cold comes, don’t forget to bring it inside.
+The temperature will drop significantly during the night.

 Small pot

 The roots may double back when there is no longer room for them to grow in the pot.
+They may finally get so tightly packed as a result because they will have problems collecting nutrients and water.

 Solutions:

+Moving the Devil’s Ivy into a larger container is the only way to save your root-bound Pothos.
 Generally, sizing up to two inches in diameter is enough.
-Before putting the root in the new pot, make sure to pry them apart lightly.
+Before putting the roots in the new pot, make sure to pry them apart lightly.

 Too compacted soil